aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-fields/insert-and-remove-field/_index.md

 ### Insert IF Field in Word Document

 IF field can be used to evaluate arguments conditionally.
-The following example shows how to add IF fields by using DocumentBuilder to a Word Document:
+The following example demonstrates how to add IF fields by using DocumentBuilder to a Word Document:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-fields-InsertField-fieldIf.java" >}}